Privacy Policy

 Personal information will not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual, or as required by law.

-Personal information will be retained by MCSC for whatever periods are required by legislation governing our operation and/or the information provided, plus five years, after which time (unless consent is given to keep information for a longer period) the information will be destroyed in a secure manner.
+Personal information will be retained by MCSC for whatever periods are required by legislation governing our operation and/or the information provided, after which time (unless consent is given to keep information for a longer period) the information will be anonymized or destroyed in a secure manner.
 Personal information regarding donors of planned gifts will be kept until the death of the donor, plus ten years.

 6. Accuracy